vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ### Extrude

-The most important tool associate with faces and for poly-modeling in general, is the **Extrude** tool.
-The extrude tool allows us to extrude out additional faces from our model to build out geometry.
+The most important tool associated with faces and for poly-modeling in general, is the **Extrude** tool.
+The extrude tool allows us to extrude additional faces from our model to build out geometry.

 We can open the extrude tool by using the **Shift+RightClick** marking menu and then navigating to **Extrude Face**.